 \subsection{Featurization}

 We propose a principled method for ML4C-Learner's featurization.
-We further prove that ML4C-Learner is asymptotically perfect.

-\textbf{Design Principles}: Our key aspect of featurization is to broaden focus from a specific UT $\UTXTY$ to its \textit{vicinity} and seeking conditional \textit{dependencies} and structural \textit{entanglement} within the vicinity, to reveal reliable and robust asymmetry to distinguish v-structure and non-v-structure UTs.
-Specifically, conditional dependencies are the key materials for traditional causal learning methods (e.g., conditional independences for constraint-based methods), and structural entanglement are also relevant to identifiability.
+We further prove that ML4C-Learner is asymptotically correct. \textbf{Design Principles}: Our key aspect of featurization is to broaden the focus from a specific UT to its \textit{vicinity} and seeking conditional \textit{dependencies} and structural \textit{entanglement} within the vicinity, to reveal reliable asymmetry that distinguishes v-strucs and non-v-strucs.\looseness=-1 $\bullet$ \textbf{\textit{Dependencies within Vicinity}}